ibm-cloud-docs/Db2onCloud/connecting/connectivity_options.md

 {: note}

 To learn more about the {{site.data.keyword.cloud_notm}} endpoint service, see [Secure access to services using service endpoints](/docs/account?topic=account-service-endpoints-overview).

 To complete the setup of virtual private endpoints, see [Virtual Private Endpoint Gateways](/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface).

+To complete the setup of virtual private endpoints, see [Virtual Private Endpoint Gateways](/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface).

+To complete the setup of virtual private endpoints, see [Virtual Private Endpoint Gateways](/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface).